DavidVorick/CodeCommit/UserSpecification.md

 The 'query' and the 'codebase' can both be found in the local project.
-It is assumed that the 'code-commit' binary will be stored alongside the local project as well, therefore the 'code-commit' binary should be able to find the 'query' at 'query.txt' and it should be able to find the codebase at 'codeRollup.txt'.
+It is assumed that the 'code-commit' binary will be stored alongside the local project as well, therefore the 'code-commit' binary should be able to find the 'query' at 'agent-config/query.txt' and it should be able to find the codebase at 'agent-config/codeRollup.txt'.

 The 'query.txt' file and the 'codeRollup.txt' file will both be created by the supervisor.
 The 'query.txt' file will be hand-written, and the 'codeRollup.txt'